Biomanufacturing Harvest Optimization with Small Data: Introduction

 In addition to the purity--yield trade-off, process ``uncertainty" imposes another critical challenge on harvesting decisions.
 In particular, two types of process uncertainty are commonly encountered in biomanufacturing practice: \textit{(i)} inherent stochasticity and \textit{(ii)} model risk.
 In our problem setting, \textit{inherent stochasticity} represents the uncertainty in the amounts of protein and impurity produced throughout fermentation, and it is often caused by the inherent complexity of biological systems.
 Because living organisms are used during fermentation, the rate at which proteins and impurities accumulate is random (although fermentation is carried out under identical conditions).
 Therefore, the inherent stochasticity of biological processes motivates our second research question: \textit{(2) How can we develop an analytical model to learn the inherent stochasticity of fermentation processes and incorporate it into optimal harvesting decisions?}

 Most often, the inherent stochasticity can not be controlled but can be predicted through historical process data.
-However, building a reliable prediction model is challenging in practice because most biomanufacturing applications involve only a limited amount of historical process data.
+However, building a reliable prediction model can be challenging when there is only a limited amount of historical process data.
 We refer to the resulting uncertainty in the prediction model itself as the {\it model risk}.
 The problem of decision-making under limited data (i.e., under model risk) is a critical concern for both research and development (R\&D) projects and industry-scale applications.
 In biopharmaceutical R\&D projects, each protein is unique such that the scientists re-engineer and manufacture it for the first time.
 This implies that harvesting decisions are typically made under limited R\&D data.
 In industry-scale applications, the problem of limited data becomes relevant every time a change occurs in equipment or raw materials.
 For example, the supplier of raw materials (i.e., medium or seed cells) might change their formulations, the management might purchase a new bioreactor, etc. Such changes have a substantial impact on the output of fermentation which often makes the historical process data obsolete or unreliable.
-Thus, it is of practical importance to have a harvesting strategy that accounts for the model risk.
-It is possible that ignoring the model risk might lead to sub-optimal decisions.
-From a practical perspective, decision-making under limited data leads to a natural ``learning-by-doing" mechanism where the biomanufacturer sequentially collects real-world data (by implementing a policy) under model risk.
-This motivates our third and fourth research questions:\textit{ (3) Given a limited amount of historical data, how can we develop a learning mechanism to simultaneously account for inherent stochasticity and model risk while making harvesting decisions?
-(4) {What are the structural characteristics of optimal harvesting policies?
-How do their performance compare to the alternative harvesting policies used in practice?} }
+Thus, it is of practical importance to have a harvesting strategy that accounts for the model risk, leading to our third research question: \textit{ (3) Given a limited amount of historical data, how can we develop a learning mechanism to simultaneously account for inherent stochasticity and model risk while making harvesting decisions?} In addition, the harvesting strategies commonly used in the industry do not account for model risk and may lead to suboptimal decisions.
+The industry needs a better understanding of how to manage model risk under small data, and how to exploit the structural properties of an optimal policy to facilitate its implementation.
+These observations motivate our final research question: {\it (4) What are the structural characteristics of optimal harvesting policies?
+How does their performance compare to the alternative harvesting policies used in practice? }